Safari Overview

 - Overnight (Planned Tier): Queen Elizabeth National Park

 Start early on the Kasenyi plains, where crater country opens into classic savannah.
-Your guide searches for lions, elephants, buffalo, Uganda kob, antelope, and leopard around the thickets and tracks, reading the morning carefully rather than rushing from sighting to sighting.
+Your guide or ranger searches for lions, elephants, buffalo, Uganda kob, antelope, and leopard around the thickets and tracks, reading the morning carefully rather than rushing from sighting to sighting.

 In the afternoon, take a boat cruise on the Kazinga Channel between Lakes George and Edward.
-This is one of Uganda's richest wildlife waterways, with hippos, crocodiles, elephants, buffalo, pelicans, fish eagles, and constant movement along the banks.
+This is one of Uganda's wildlife waterways, with hippos, crocodiles, elephants, buffalo, pelicans, fish eagles, and constant movement along the banks.

 Day 8